 To help promote a better understanding of other peoples on the part of Americans.

-There are three available degrees for Returned Peace Corps Volunteers at the University of Cincinnati:
+There are three available degrees for Returned Peace Corps Volunteers (RPCVs) at the University of Cincinnati:

 Each degree incorporates the Peace Corps service through similar means described below but will direct the student to various areas of employment depending on the degree path taken and which interests the student decides to develop.
 Collectively, courses in the School of Planning reflect a comprehensive approach to the social, physical, economic, environmental, political, health, and legal aspects of the study and planning of communities, landscapes, and environments from local, regional, and global perspectives.